ashish-kp/Diff_sims/README.md

 ### The Gaussian

-- If the initial temperature distribution were to be in the form of a gaussian, that is of the form:
+- If the initial temperature distribution were to be in the form of a gaussian:

 ![gauss](https://latex.codecogs.com/png.image?\dpi{110}&space;u(x,0)=&space;e^{-x^2})